paulc-dev/misc-scripts/README.md

 # misc-scripts
-Some useful scripts.
+Some useful scripts I made.
 See the README.md in each folder for details on each script.